ZionX42/ucf-dev-milstone-project/README.md

 Once the visitor lands on the page they are greeted with a jumbotron image and a H1 text catching their attention for what the website is all about.

-The Navbar will have three sections.
-About, interviews, resources, and connect with us page.
+The Navbar will have tabs connected to three sections.
+'About', 'Interviews', 'Resources', and 'connect with us' tab to a new page.

 The website will have 5 pages & sections that will include the following:

-	• Home:
+	• Home: The main page of the website.
 	• Support: A curated resources of the information that to support the SC initiative.
-	• Interviews:
+	• Interviews: Interviews with people who already faced and overcame the challanges many visiting the website are currently going through.
-	• About:
+    • About: Who we are, what we do and why.
 	• Connect: The contact us section of the Home page.
-	• Social Media Section:
+	• Social Media Section: logos to our social media links.

 ## Wireframe